litmuschaos/litmus-go/experiments/generic/pod-io-error-retval/README.md

 </tr>
 <tr>
  <td> Pod IO Error Retval </td>
  <td> This experiment causes IO errors by using the Linux Kernels's debugfs fail_function feature.
-We inject failures into application code by instructing the kernel to return errors like ENOMEM, EIO etc. when specific syscalls like read(), open() etc. are called.
-A more detailed deisng document can be found [here](../../../pod-io-error-retval/README.md)</td>
+We inject failures into application code by instructing the kernel to return errors like ENOMEM, EIO etc. when specific syscalls like read(), open() etc. are called.  </td>
  <td>  <a href=""> Coming soon </a> </td>
  </tr>
  </table>